Contact Us

 Key Takeaway

-Aspect (2) Speaking Delivery
+Speaking Delivery Comparison

 For many students, the Speaking section is the dealbreaker.
 Are you more comfortable talking to a real person, or would you rather speak into a microphone and let AI do the judging?
 Here’s how each test handles it.